Projects

 (with Viktoria Schneider, Janina Esser)

-How gender-neutral are supposedly gender-neutral masculine generics in German, is singular they in English truly singular?
-Such questions are investigated in this project via naive and linear discriminative learning.
+How gender-neutral are supposedly gender-neutral masculine generics in German, is singular they in English truly singular and gender-neutral?
+Such questions are investigated in this project using computational methods, especially naive and linear discriminative learning.

 (with Defne Cicek, Anh Kim Nguyen, Daniel Rottleb)

-Research on sound symbolism of the last decades has produced findings on size sound symbolism time and time again.
-However, rarely further visual dimensions were accounted for in analyses.
-This project focuses on one of such dimensions: cuteness.
+Research on sound symbolism of the last decades has produced findings on sound symbolism time and time again.
+However, potential interactions of visual dimensions were rarely part of analyses.
+This project focuses on potential effects of such interacting dimensions.

 Typing S – Morphology between the keys